Primary Field of Study: Christianity and Judaism in Antiquity

 Research and Training Interests

-John Chrysostom and the emotions; early Christian pilgrimage; domestic devotions
+John Chrysostom and domestic devotions; early Christian pilgrimage; animals

 Blake Leyerle's scholarly specialization lies in the social and cultural history of early Christianity.
 She has published on a wide range of topics (such as almsgiving, children, table manners, domestic devotions, travel and communication, pilgrimage, the theater, asceticism, urban life, amulets, sewers, animals, and the emotions), but has a particular interest in John Chrysostom.
 All of her work is marked by a commitment to incorporating material reality as well as the insights of critical theory.
 She is a member of the Society of Biblical Literature and the North American Patristics Society, and has served in multiple capacities on their steering and planning committees.
 Since 1990, she has taught at all levels at Notre Dame and been recognized for her excellence in teaching.
-A founding member of the interdisciplinary Masters Program in Early Christian Studies at Notre Dame, she was also its director for seven years.
-She is currently finishing a monograph on John Chrysostom and the emotions, as well as a second book on early Christian pilgrimage (4th-6th centuries).
+A founding member of the interdisciplinary Master’s Program in Early Christian Studies at Notre Dame, she was its longest-serving director.
+Her most recent book, The Narrative Shape of Emotion in the Preaching of John Chrysostom, was published by the University of California Press in 2020.
+Another monograph, Christians at Home: John Chrysostom on Domestic Rituals, is forthcoming from Penn State Press (June 2024).
+Her next book project focuses on early Christian pilgrimage to the Holy Land.

 444 Malloy Hall